coderkamrul0/toyland-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-* To build the application, Telwind and some component libraries are used for Fire Best Design for React Router Authentication.
+* Using React, React Router, Firebase for TelWind authentication, and some component libraries to build the web application.

 * The website data is stored in MongoDB and from there all the data is loaded and displayed on the client side.